 How do I know my money is safe?

 Credit unions are authorised and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
-They are also in the Financial Services Compensation Scheme which means that no matter what happens, any money you save with a credit union is guaranteed up to an amount of £85,000 by the government.
+They are also in the Financial Services Compensation Scheme which means that no matter what happens,

 As credit unions are co-operatives, as a member you will have a say in how the organisation is run and the board members are accountable to the members and can be removed through a democratic process.